CatalinFrancu/coin-pusher/README.md

 If you have wallets on several exchanges, keeping track of the total wealth becomes hard.
 The script `balances.php` connects to all these wallets (after you set up API access) and gives you a balance sheet of every coin you have, plus equivalent totals in USD and Bitcoin.

 Currently supported are [Kraken](https://www.kraken.com/), [Bittrex](https://bittrex.com/) and [Bitfinex](https://www.bitfinex.com/).
 If you use other exchanges, patches to integrate with them are kindly appreciated.
+You can also enumerate coin balances explicitly in the `[coins]` section of `coin-pusher.conf` (for personal wallets or for sites that don't offer a wallet API).

 To use it:

 1. Set up API keys on the respective sites.
 2. Add the API key and secret in the appropriate place in `coin-pusher.conf`.
+3. Enumerate coin balances explicitly.
 3. Run `balances.php`.

+By default, `balances.php` caches account balances in `cache/balances.json`.
+This helps speed up the script.
+You can force a refresh by adding the command line argument `-f` or `--force` (or by deleting the cache file).

 ### Portfolio builder spreadsheet